MorphTheMoth/Stella-Sora-Combat-Logger/docs/how-to-research-unreleased-characters.md

 - Write "AddAttr" for `OnceAdditionalAttribute` grants — never "extra attribute".
 - Write "self buff" for buffs that apply only to the character herself.
 - Label potentials as `P1`, `P2`, ... (no `513701 (P1)`).
 The core potentials `P1`, `P2`, `P3`, `P4`, `P21`, `P22`, `P23`, `P24` use `= P#` as the bullet marker (they are "special"); the rest use `- P#`.
-- Include everything knowable per potential: trigger tags, buff ids, AddAttr ids, param ids, area-effect keys, cooldowns, and apply/proc mark notes.
+- Include everything knowable per potential (trigger tags, buff ids, AddAttr ids, param ids, area-effect keys, cooldowns, apply/proc mark notes) but keep each potential to one line — the whole doc must fit one screen.
+If it does not, compress the prose, not the ids.
+- No line numbers anywhere.
+Never cite `file.cs:123` or inline ranges — after the doc is written, strip them.
+Keep file-level references (`decompilation/hotfix/1.15/Hotfix.decompiled.cs`, `EN/bin/Skill.json`) and backticked variable/function names so every claim can still be re-located by searching the named symbol.
+- Do not manually wrap lines.
+Every paragraph and bullet is one source line, however long.
+- Base skills are one line each and describe only the mechanic.
+Omit boilerplate states (invincibility, super armor, immune control, model-hide) unless the state itself is the mechanic.
+- Follow every coined name or object with the game variable that produced the interpretation, in backticks: "two-part rapier combo (`comboTag_Rapier_Skill`, second part from `OnRapierActivationEnd`)".
+Do not attach function names to plain behavior claims ("holding dodge casts the bound Special skill" needs no `OnActivationEnd` citation) — only names and objects.
+- Element marks are shared per element, not per character.
+Cite the mark buff id (Water `4011`, Light `3011`), the official trigger name from `UIText.json` ("Lucent", "Chill"), and note the cross-character interaction with the element's released mark-applier (162 procs the same mark Firefly applies; `CheckElementMark(CommonDefine.Light)` is element-keyed, not owner-keyed).
+- When a behavior depends on data outside the namespace (`Character.json` `SpecialSkillId`, a `Buff.json` stack maximum, `Skill.json` combos), say the data row is missing instead of guessing.
+Prefer code over stale table entries and say when they disagree (e.g. 162's `unreleased.json` element "Ventus" vs Light in code).
-- Include a `# Base skills` section (normal attack, main skill, ultimate, support skill) with the same per-skill mark annotations; no separate Dodge or Marks lines unless asked.
+- Include a `# Base skills` section covering normal attack, dodge, main skill, ultimate and support skill, one short line each, with the same per-skill mark annotations.
+Mechanics that need more than one line (gauges, marks, second stages) get their own subsection after it (see "Add missing mechanics").
 - Class guess is one line under the character heading, e.g. `Class guess: Vanguard — procs the Dark mark (Main Skill, P4 chain tick) and never applies one.` No pattern explanation — the reader already knows it.
 - Mark unresolved values "id not wired yet".
 - Do not add a `# Minion combat overview`.
 Treat `useSummonHit = false` as ordinary minion-origin behavior and omit it; also omit any explanation when `useSummonHit = true`.
-- Don't be overly technical, only refer to the code to offer additional informations, for example variable names or strings that can help to understand the objective of the code.|
+- Don't be overly technical — refer to the code only to offer additional information, e.g. variable names or strings that clarify what the code does.
+When the kit was reworked between hotfix versions, describe the latest one and point to the older doc (e.g. "1.14's Sword Intent kit, see `docs/162-pots.md`") instead of documenting both in full.
-- This needs to be a short document, don't overexplain things.
+- This needs to be a short document, don't overexplain things — one screen, no long explanations.

 ---